todd-herbert/heltec-eink-modules/docs/README.md

 * **Double-check your constructor**<br />
     ```c++
-    // Make sure to use the correct class for your display model,
+    // Make sure to use the correct class for your display model
-    // and the correct pins to match your wiring
+    EInkDisplay_WirelessPaperV1_1 display;

+    // SPI displays: make sure your pins are set correctly
     DEPG0150BNS810 display(dc, cs, busy);
     ```